thunderbird89/esf/stories/story-knock-knock.md

 > "Commander Vael'thi's comm unit?"

 > "Our technical team is analyzing it now.
 Preliminary scans show no obvious tampering, no inserted hardware, no modifications to the encryption module.
-However—"
+However - "

 > "However?"

 > "The quantum signature logs show a brief external connection approximately matching the timeframe when the device was in the stranger's possession.
 Fourteen point three seconds of active scanning.
 The connection was sophisticated enough to avoid triggering the unit's intrusion detection, but it left traces in the deeper system logs."

-Thresh'nal's markings shifted through several colors in rapid succession—blue-white alarm, violet focus, then settling into a dim, controlled cyan that indicated strategic thinking.
+Thresh'nal's markings shifted through several colors in rapid succession - blue-white alarm, violet focus, then settling into a dim, controlled cyan that indicated strategic thinking.

 > "They copied the encryption keys."